Park St. Pickleball Request to Rezone

 City and County Staff Analysis

-Long-Range Financial Plan: The applicant is proposing to rezone the property from R-1 to I-1.
+Long-Range Financial Plan: The applicant is proposing to rezone the property from R-1 to MU-2.
 Should the property be approved for a rezoning request, the proposed use will be consistent with land use assumptions in the long-range financial plan.

-Conceptual Sustainability Elements: Sustainability elements have not been finalized at this stage of the process.
+Sustainability Elements: Sustainability elements have not been finalized at this stage of the process.
 Staff will work with the applicant on incorporating sustainable practices into the formal development plans if the project proceeds past the concept stage.

 Inclusionary Housing and Public Land Dedication: Since this is not a residential use, the inclusionary housing and public land dedication requirements are not applicable.